corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ## Modify the network parameters

-The network bootstrapper creates a default `network-parameters` file.
+The Network Bootstrapper creates a default `network-parameters` file.
 However, if you require specific parameters for testing, you can modify the default:
 * Using a command line argument.
 * By supplying a configuration file.